CSC207-2022F-UofT/course-project-studyhero/README.md

 There are also issues with naming conventions, especially with packages, however, this will be fixed by the time the program is finally handed in.

+## Test Coverage
+(include coverage reports + explanations of what hasn't been tested here)